Islandora-Collaboration-Group/ISLE/docs/install/install-staging-migrate.md

   * Step 8: On Remote Staging - Create the appropriate local data paths for Apache, Fedora and log data
   * Step 9: On Remote Staging - Clone your Production Islandora code
   * Step 10: On Remote Staging - Copy over the Production Data directories
-    * change perms to local
   * Step 11: On Remote Staging - If using Let's Encrypt
   * Step 12: On Remote Staging - Edit the .env file to change to the Staging environment
   * Step 13: On Remote Staging - Download the ISLE images
   * Step 14: On Remote Staging - Start Containers
   * Step 15: On Remote Staging - Import the Production MySQL Drupal database
-  * Step 16: On Remote Staging - Run the fix-permissions.sh script
+  * Step 16: On Remote Staging - Run ISLE scripts
   * Step 17: On Remote Staging - Re-index Fedora & Solr
   * Step 18: On Remote Staging - Review and test the Drupal Staging site

 ---

-## On Local - Configure the ISLE Staging environment profile for deploy to Remote

-### Step 1: On Local - Export the Local MySQL database
+### Step 1: Copy Production data to your local

+#### Drupal site database

+You are repeating this step given that data may have changed on the Production site since creating your local.
+It is critical that Staging be a mirror or close to exact copy of Production.

 Prior to attempting this step, do consider the following:

+* Drupal website databases can have a multitude of names and conventions.
+Confer with the appropriate IT departments for your institution's database naming conventions.

+* Recommended that the production databases be exported using the `.sql` /or `.gz` file formats e.g. `prod_drupal_site_082019.sql.gz` for better compression and minimal storage footprint.

 * If the end user is running multi-sites, there will be additional databases to export.

 * Do not export the `fedora3` database

-* If possible, on the production Apache webserver, run `drush cc all` from the command line on the local Apache container in the `/var/www/html` directory PRIOR to any db export(s).
+* If possible, on the production Apache webserver, run `drush cc all` from the command line on the production server in the `/var/www/html` directory PRIOR to any db export(s).
 Otherwise issues can occur on import due to all cache tables being larger than `innodb_log_file_size` allows

-#### Local Drupal site database export process
+##### Production Drupal site database export process

-* Export the MySQL database for the current `Local` Drupal site in use and copy it on your local in an easy to find place.
-In later steps you'll be directed to import this file. **Please be careful** performing any of these potential actions below as the process impacts your newly created and themed new Islandora site.
-Refer to your `local.env` for the usernames and passwords used below.
+* Export the MySQL database for the current Production Drupal site in use and copy it to your local in an easy to find place.
+In later steps you'll be directed to import this file. **Please be careful** performing any of these potential actions below as the process impacts your Production site.
+If you are not comfortable or familiar with performing these actions, we recommend that you instead work with your available IT resources to do so.
-  * You can use a MySQL GUI client for this process instead but the command line directions are only included below.
+  * You can use a MySQL GUI client for this process or if you have command line access to the MySQL database server `mysqldump -u username -p database_name > prod_drupal_site_082019.sql`
-  * Shell into your currently running Local MySQL container
-    * `docker exec -it yourmysql-container-name bash`
-  * Export the Local Drupal database.
-Replace the `DRUPAL_DB` & `DRUPAL_DB_USER` below in the command with the values found in your `local.env`.
-    * `mysqldump -u DRUPAL_DB_USER -p DRUPAL_DB > local_drupal_site_082019.sql`
-    * Enter the appropriate password: `DRUPAL_DB_PASS` in the `local.env`)
-    * Upon completion, exit the MySQL container
-  * Copy this file from the MySQL container to a location on your local laptop or workstation.
+  * Copy this file down to your local laptop or workstation.
-    * `docker cp yourmysql-container-name:/local_drupal_site_082019.sql /path/to/location`

 ---